-This class will include the use of lectures delivered face-to-face, online textbook homework, and brightspace tests.
+This class will include the use of lectures delivered face-to-face, online textbook homework, brightspace quizzes, and a face-to-face test.

 Course Objectives and/or Competencies:

 Courses in this category focus on the application of empirical and scientific methods that contribute to the understanding of what makes us human.
 Courses involve the exploration of behaviors and interactions among individuals, groups, institutions, and events, examining their impact on the individual, society, and culture.